Life's exciting.....get on board

 I've recently been playing around with creating interesting art from mathematical functions using Rhino (3D Design) and Grasshopper (a "Parametric" programming language that works in conjunction with Rhino).
-All images are rendered in Keyshot8.
+Some images are rendered in Keyshot8.

 The Fractal images are programmed in Ultra Fractal.